 Selected International Schools in Tokyo

 - Deutsche Schule Tokyo-Yokohama

 - Indian International School in Japan

 - Lycée Franco-Japonais de Tokyo

 - Tokyo Korean School

 It may be especially confusing for foreign residents of Tokyo that there is not one rail network in the metropolitan area, but rather a maze of overlapping networks.
 Dozens of lines are run by a multitude of companies.
-The most important are JR (Japan Railway) East, which runs 23 train lines, as well as Tokyo Metro and the Tokyo Metropolitan Bureau of Transportation.
+The most important are JR (Japan Railway) East, Tokyo Metro and the Tokyo Metropolitan Bureau of Transportation.
 They are responsible for Tokyo’s subway lines.